Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars: Introduction

 \citet{Wang2018} examined IUE spectra of 264 Be stars and found 12 new candidate Be+sdO systems (using cross-correlation techniques) of which 9 were later confirmed using HST observations \citep{Wang2021}.
 As the known Be+sdO systems have spectral classes B0-B3, \cite{Wang2018} argue that there must be many Be+sdO systems that cannot be detected using existing observations and current techniques.

 In contrast, there are also works that suggest the validity of single-star evolutionary channels to rapid rotation \citep{Ekstrom2008,Granada2013}, without the need to invoke binary evolution. \cite{vanBever1997} determined that only $\sim$5 -- 20\% of Be stars can be formed through binary interactions, while \citet{Pols1991} determined that about half of the Be star population is the result of binary evolution.

-Analysis of the B and Be star populations of clusters seems incompatible with single-star evolution being the dominant channel for acquiring rapid rotation, yet may still be realized in some fraction of the Be stars \citep{McSwain2005}.
-Based on the observed fraction of runaway stars in a large sample of Be stars, \citet{Boubert2018} suggests that all Be stars could be products of binary mass transfer.
+Analysis of the B and Be star populations of clusters seems incompatible with single-star evolution being the dominant channel for acquiring rapid rotation \citep{McSwain2005}.
+Based on the observed fraction of runaway stars in a large sample of Be stars, \citet{Boubert2018} suggest that all Be stars could be products of binary mass transfer.
 In any case, the fraction of Be/Bn stars that have acquired their rapid rotation via binary interaction versus single-star evolution remains an open question.

 Stellar evolution models for single stars have been developed that predict how rotation rate evolves over time, for a range of initial rotation rates \citep{Eggenberger2008, Georgy2013}.
-Consequently, accurately measuring the rotation rate -- along with other physical parameters such as mass and radius -- in both Be and Bn stars, constitutes a direct test of the feasibility of rapid rotation from single star formation scenarios.
+Consequently, accurately measuring the rotation rate -- along with other physical parameters such as mass and radius -- in both Be and Bn stars constitutes a direct test of the feasibility of rapid rotation from single-star formation scenarios.

-We note that this paper is part of a series exploring ultraviolet spectroscopy and polarization in massive stars.
-For example, the paper entitled, ``Ultraviolet Spectropolarimetry with Polstar: Massive Star Binary Colliding Winds" explores radiatively driven winds from massive stars using the light from the binary companion as a probe \citep{Stlouis2021}.
-In another work, ``Ultraviolet Spectropolarimetry with Polstar: Mass Transfer and Loss in OB Interacting Binaries", examines details about non-conservative mass loss in interacting binary systems in efforts to determine how much mass is lost to their environments \citep{Peters2021}.
-Binary interaction is also suggested as a pathway for magnetic stars in the paper ``Ultraviolet Spectropolarimetry With Polstar: Hot Star Magnetospheres" \citep{Shultz2021}.
-Lastly, another investigation explores wind clumping and mass loss in massive stars in a paper entitled, ``Ultraviolet Spectroscopy with Polstar: Clumping and Mass-loss Rate Corrections" \citep{Gayley2021}.